CJRI-FM

-CJRI-FM is a Canadian radio station in Fredericton, New Brunswick, broadcasting on 104.5 MHz.
+CJRI-FM is a Canadian internet radio station based in Fredericton, New Brunswick, previously licensed to broadcast over-the-air on 104.5 MHz.
 The station broadcasts a Christian format and is owned by long-time local broadcaster Ross Ingram, who also hosts the morning show.
-The station airs a mix of music, including Southern Gospel and Praise music, as well as talk and teaching programs from religious leaders such as David Jeremiah and Dr. Charles Stanley.
-CJRI-FM is also heard on several rebroadcasters around New Brunswick.
+The station airs a mix of music, including Southern gospel and Praise music, as well as talk and teaching programs from religious leaders such as David Jeremiah and Dr. Charles Stanley.
+CJRI-FM was also licensed to operate several rebroadcasters around New Brunswick.

+In August 2023, the CRTC denied CJRI's license renewal application due to the "severity of numerous instances of non-compliance, the station’s history and the licensee’s failure to respond to the commission, including failing to appear at a May public hearing" and ordered that it cease broadcasting by August 31, 2023.
+As of 1 September 2023, the CJRI website made no mention of a shutdown and its online stream was continuing to broadcast live programming.

 History

 The station has been on the air since May 18, 2005, originally on 94.7 FM.

 Due to interference from WBCQ-FM, a radio station which launched in Monticello, Maine, in September 2008, CJRI-FM applied to the Canadian Radio-Television and Telecommunications Commission for a frequency change to 104.5.
 This application was approved on November 27, 2008.

 Rebroadcasters

+On December 1, 2008, the CRTC approved an application by Faithway Communications Inc. to operate new FM transmitters at Woodstock, New Bandon and Saint Stephen, New Brunswick.